snowclipsed/snowclipsed/README.md

-Hey there, I'm Hardik.
+Hey there, I'm Hardik.<br>
-I'm also known as snowclipsed on various platforms/games.
+I'm also known as _snowclipsed_ on various platforms/games.

 I like technology.